zaryab02-eng/frontend-pratice/Readme.md

-# This repo contain all my practices
+# Here i do Practice